 rr record /foo/bar/bin/verilator_bin_dbg --prefix Vt_generate_fatal_bad --x-assign unique -cc -Mdir obj_vlt/t_generate_fatal_bad -OD --debug-check --comp-limit-members 10 --lint-only --clk clk -f input.vc \+define\+TEST_OBJ_DIR\=obj_vlt/t_generate_fatal_bad --debug --no-skip-identical t/t_generate_fatal_bad.v

-RE: PSA: rr is amazing - Added by Wilson Snyder 7 months ago
+RE: PSA: rr is amazing - Added by Wilson Snyder about 1 year ago

 Nice.
 It looks like it can run under gdbgui which is worth trying as that would be a great pairing.

 After an rr record of a _dbg_bin run, a rr_replay shows no symbols.
 Any idea?